-Known for its consistent conditions, 4-8 bft, and stronger by up to 1-2 bft compared to other places in Paros, the wind here is ideal for windsurfing during the meltemi season.
-That’s why Nea Chryssi Akti is the most popular spot on the island.
+The wind here is ideal for windsurfing during the "Meltemi" season.
+Very consistent conditions, 4-8 bft, and stronger by up to 1-2 bft compared to other places in Paros, makes Nea Chryssi Akti the most popular spot on the island.

-The wind inside the bay is side-offshore and sometimes gusty, though less so than at Golden Beach.
-The side-offshore wind direction combined with an angled wave, creates ideal jumping conditions.
+The wind inside the bay is side-offshore.
+The side-offshore direction combined with an angled wave, creates ideal jumping conditions.
+Sometimes it is gusty, though less so than at Golden Beach.
 Outside the bay, the wind gets really strong and steady.

-Due to the small size of the bay and the topography of the area, southern winds are of no interest here.
+Due to the small size of the bay and the topography of the area, southern winds have no interest here.

 Quality: Crystal Clear